 Add, list and remove IP addresses in Windows Firewall

 Yesterday, I showed you how to block IP addresses in Windows Firewall using PowerShell.
 This comes in handy when blocking IP addresses that are brute-force attacking your servers.
-In this short post I’ll show you how to bulk add IP addresses in Windows Firewall, list an IP address and how to remove all IP addresses from Windows Defender Firewall with Advanced Security.
+In this post I’ll show you how to bulk add IP addresses in Windows Firewall, list an IP address and how to remove all IP addresses from Windows Defender Firewall with Advanced Security.
 Using PowerShell ofcourse.

 But the GUI is also discussed, no worries 🙂